CL2EAR Programs

-Project Pilar
+Project PILAR

-Overview
+Program Overview

 Project Parental Inclusion in Language and Research (PILAR) is a comprehensive and integrated professional transformation project, designed to create the conditions for partner districts to succeed in developing highly effective dual language bilingual education (DLBE) programs that will then serve as a model to newer DLBE schools throughout Indiana.
 Project PILAR will provide licensure in English Learner (EL) and DLBE education and/or master’s degrees in bilingual education, family and community biliteracy activities, evidence-based professional training, and policy priorities informed by project findings.
 Project PILAR focuses on: